Peugeot 402: “normal” wheelbase (1935-1942)

 The standard bodied saloon/sedan (berline), first presented at the Paris Motor Show in the late Autumn of 1935 sat on the “normal” 3150 mm chassis and was advertised as a six-seater, the passengers being accommodated in two rows on bench seats in what was, by the standards of the time and place, an unusually wide car.
-The four door “berline” came as a “6 glaces” (“six-light” or three windows on each side) saloon/sedan.
-In 1936 the price list showed the saloon as the least expensive of the “normal” wheelbase 402s, priced from 23,900 francs.
+The four-door "berline" came as a "6 glaces" (six-light, ie three windows on each side) saloon/sedan.
+In 1936 the price list showed the saloon as the least expensive of the normal wheelbase 402s, priced from 23,900 francs.

-Closely resembling the 402 berline “6 glaces”, at first sight, was the 402 “normale commerciale” also offering seating for six people accommodated in two rows.
-However, at the back, in place of the more usual panels, the “commerciale” featured a two piece tailgate.
+Closely resembling the 402 berline "6 glaces", at first sight, was the 402 "normale commerciale" also offering seating for six people accommodated in two rows.
+However, at the back, in place of the more usual panels, the “commerciale” featured a two-piece tailgate.
 The rear of the cabin was described as being “transformable pour transport de marchandises” (transformable for transport of goods) which presumably would have involved lifting out the rear seat.
 Later on there were also 402 commerciales exhibited with semi-squared off rear roof lines along the lines of a steel bodied station wagon/estate car conversion, but most of the 402 commerciales shared, from the side, the silhouette of the 402 saloon/sedan, presumably in order to avoid the cost of tooling up for volume-style production of a relatively small number of uniquely shaped body panels.